quicwg/base-drafts/draft-ietf-quic-recovery.md

 as specified in {{Section 8.1 of QUIC-TRANSPORT}}.
 If no additional data can be sent, the server's PTO timer MUST NOT be armed until datagrams have been received from the client, because packets sent on PTO count against the anti-amplification limit.
+The server's PTO timer could be re-armed to a time in the past after being amplification limited, in which case it is executed immediately.
+Doing so avoids sending new packets in ApplicationData prior to packets critical to the completion of the handshake.
 Note that the server could fail to validate the client's address even if 0-RTT is accepted.

 Since the server could be blocked until more datagrams are received from the client, it is the client's responsibility to send packets to unblock the server